 I began this rant by noting I had at first planned to title it “Introvert Hell: The Grocery Store,” then decided the complaints encompassed more than just those relevant to introverts, and retitled the post.
 Now, as I look back and review the litany, perhaps I should reconsider whether to pare back the rant to the original introvert concerns… but the post has already been written, so I’ll leave it as it is.

 That said, it’s obvious there are a great number of positive things I could also have covered but have ignored to focus on the ones that are fun to rant about.
 The sheer variety and usefulness of what we can buy, and the incredible convenience of having it all available just a short drive away, is a modern miracle.
-So many things that keep our everyday lives going: not only food to keep us fed, but laundry detergent to keep our clothes clean, soap and deodorant for personal hygiene, toilet paper, plastic bags, common first-aid supplies, nail clippers, batteries, flashlights, usually a small section of the most-often-used hardware items, even clothing sections these days.
+So many things that keep our everyday lives going: not only food to keep us fed, but laundry detergent to keep our clothes clean, soap and deodorant for personal hygiene, toilet paper, common first-aid supplies, nail clippers, batteries, flashlights, usually a small section of the most-often-used hardware items, even clothing sections these days.

 Isn’t it awfully unfair to pick on just the downsides?
 It may be.
 But for perspective, consider that the grocery store in its modern form, like the infrastructure of much of the rest of our society, is an unsustainable invention, and unsustainability is what is bringing down our culture and civilization.
 (As one example, have you taken a look at the overall condition of the road system in your area lately and where it’s headed?)